Stabilizing Rate of Stochastic Control Systems: Introduction

 Over the past decades, the classic theory of stability in deterministic systems is well established and provides the foundation for much of modern control.
 Lyapunov's second method (\cite{Khalil02}) offers general certificates of asymptotic and exponential stability for nonlinear systems, while for linear time-invariant systems, algebraic Riccati equations and linear quadratic regulator (LQR) design yield constructive stabilizing state-feedback laws (\cite{Anderson71}).
 The development of linear matrix inequality (LMI) technique (\cite{Boyd94}) unifies and generalizes classic criteria, making stability analysis and controller synthesis numerically tractable.
 These methods constitute a mature toolbox: Lyapunov theory provides the conceptual basis, Riccati and LQR methods furnish constructive synthesis, and LMIs deliver computational scalability.
 Yet, all of these are primarily designed to decide whether stabilization is feasible and they rarely provide certified information about the \emph{rate} of stabilization.
 When stochastic disturbances are present, the problem becomes significantly more challenging.
 In particular, systems with \emph{multiplicative noise}, where randomness enters directly through system coefficients, arise naturally in applications ranging from portfolio optimization (\cite{Dombrovskii03}) to systems biology (\cite{yao11}).
 For such systems, the standard notion is \emph{mean-square exponential stability} (ESMS), which requires the second moment of the state to decay exponentially.
+Mean-square stability is particularly relevant in stochastic control because it is formulated in terms of the second moment, which measures the expected state energy, or the average squared magnitude of stochastic deviations around the desired equilibrium, and is naturally compatible with quadratic performance criteria and Lyapunov and Riccati analysis; see, e.g., \cite{kushner1967}.
 This problem has been studied for decades, with early contributions dating back to the late 1960s (\cite{Kleinman69,McLane69,Wonham67}) and the continued development through numerous works \cite{Zhang15,Feng18,Qi18,Yu2018,Li21}.
 Much of this literature establishes stability conditions via modified algebraic Riccati equations (\cite{Wonham67,Jacques76,Blankenship77}) or LMI formulations (\cite{Boyd94,Elia05}), thereby connecting mean-square stability analysis to convex optimization.
 In parallel, a frequency-domain viewpoint is initiated by \cite{Willems71}, who establish necessary and sufficient conditions for mean-square stability in single-input single-output systems; this perspective has since been extended to multi-input multi-output cases (\cite{Hinrichsen96,Lu02,Tian17,Bamieh20}).
 From this standpoint, mean-square stability can be interpreted as a robust stability problem with respect to stochastic uncertainties.
 These approaches are powerful and constructive, but they remain \emph{qualitative}: they tell us whether stabilization is possible, not how fast it can be achieved.